Leatherworking Beginner's Guide

 The most common place to use the veiner tool is on leaves.
 My favorite design to use the veiner tool on is the Acanthus flower because it's simple, so it’s great for any beginner or experienced worker looking for practice.

 When using the veiner tool down the crease, two big things to keep in mind are spacing and rotation.
-We want to make sure we use a consistent spacing between each imprint to create a clean piece.
-Also, most of the creases in the leaves rotate, so we need to make sure we follow that rotation.
+You want to make sure you use a consistent spacing between each imprint to create a clean piece.
+Also, most of the creases in the leaves rotate, so you need to make sure you follow that rotation.

-To ensure my rotation follows a clean path, I like to turn my leather slightly with each imprint.

-This then will make the impression run down the center of the leaf.
-Each impression folds into the crease, which is exactly what we want.
+To ensure my rotation follows a clean path, I like to turn my leather slightly with each imprint, which will make the impression run down the center of the leaf.
+Each impression folds into the crease, which is exactly what you want.
 This ‘folding’ effect only happens because we are using a steep angle.

 When using the veiner tool on the scroll, a general rule of thumb is to have the edge of the veiner tool at the bottom of the scroll while having the other corner of the tool point towards the inside, or tightest, point of the scroll.

 As I go around the scroll, I make sure that the corner of my veiner tool always points towards the middle of the scroll.
-I have to rotate with my tool and rotate my design.
-By doing so I keep the middle of the scroll in my eye-sight so I can see what I am doing.
+I have to rotate with my tool and rotate my design; by doing so I keep the middle of the scroll in my eye-sight so I can see what I am doing.

 Although there are many unique versions of this tool, I tend to stick with the most basic version: the A104-2.
 If I recall correctly, this is actually the same model that came in the beginners kit I bought around 50 years ago.
 High-quality tools really do last and can still get the job done!

-What is Considered the “Background”
+What is Considered the “Background” on a Leather Pattern?

-The Shape of the Tool
+The Shape of the Backgrounding Tool

 First, you need to consider how deep you want your background to be.
 The depth that you want to accomplish here needs to stay consistent with how deep your beveling is.
 If your piece does not have the same depth throughout, it won’t come out looking clean and professional.
 A general rule of thumb I use across all leatherwork to achieve this consistency is to cut into one-third of the thickness of my leather.

 After outlining, it’s time to overlap.
 The goal with this overlapping is to get the background leather to be nice, even, and consistent.
-Because all of your individual impressions will be noticeable after one round of outlining, overlapping it critical for a final product.
+Because all of your individual impressions will be noticeable after one round of outlining, overlapping is critical for a clean final product.
 Continue making impressions that lay over one another to create a sense of fluidity.

 Backgrounding is typically the final step in our leather stamping, so nothing is going to come along and clean up a mistake.
 If you accidentally take a bite out of the edge of a leaf or stamp somewhere it does not belong, there’s no real way to cover it up.
 Therefore, I recommend really taking your time at this stage to keep your work neat and tidy.
 As long as you follow these steps and work with patience, the background tool is sure to really make your designs stand out.